Partner sourcing

 What must be true before partner selection begins

 Three things need to be sufficiently defined before a partner selection process has a meaningful evaluation framework.
-Partners found before these three inputs are merely are found opportunistically and retrospectively justified:
+Without these three inputs first, you don't choose a partner - you settle for one, then talk yourself into it:

 Validated against core criteria, not assumed